Greek hierarch urges bishops to give up state salaries

 The bishop also drew attention to the "hidden needs" of dioceses, which are often overlooked by participants in public discussions.
 As an example, he cited a project on the island of Corfu to build 80 studio apartments for students and 20 apartments for teachers and civil servants who cannot find affordable housing.

 According to the hierarch, dioceses are not administrative offices but "daily shelters for human pain," where the sick, the unemployed, and large families receive help.
-He also reminded of the need to renovate a nursing home that has been operating under the Metropolis of Corfu for 25 years.
+He also reminded the public of the need to renovate a nursing home that has been operating under the Metropolis of Corfu for 25 years.

 The cause of the controversy was a bill under which metropolitans' salaries would amount to 4,671 euros per month.
 For some hierarchs, this represents an increase in payments of nearly 95%.
 Metropolitan Nektarios criticized the way these figures were presented in the media, noting that the actual take-home amounts after all taxes would be considerably more modest.
 He stressed that accuracy in such matters is important; otherwise, society is not being informed but simply provoked.